 The project runs on a “peer education” model whereby young people educate their peers on drugs and alcohol and mental health awareness.
 The peer educators take part in accredited training in drugs and alcohol and mental health awareness, identify the aspect they want their campaign to focus on, and decide the message they want to convey.
 They receive specialist training from film and music tutors to create awareness-raising short films and soundtracks.
 Youth participation workers support them in designing and delivering awareness-raising workshops to young people in youth clubs and schools across Camden.

 FYA has been delivering peer education on behalf of Camden council since 2005.
 As well as giving young people a voice on one of the most pressing issues they face, the project gives them the opportunity to gain skills in film production, script writing, composing storyboards, acting, workshop design and delivery, and team work.
-Participants complete AQAs in Drug Awareness and Film Making, and have the opportunity to take part in our employability workshops and work experience placements.
+Participants complete AQAs in Drug Awareness or Mental Health and Film Making, and have the opportunity to take part in our employability workshops and work experience placements.

 Watch the peer education films: